adomingues/adomingues.github.io/about.md

 permalink: /about/
 ---

-I have a background in experimental (neuro)-biology but I am now a __Bioinformatics Data Analyst__ with seven years of experience in the analysis and integration of multiple types of next generation sequencing (NGS) data [CV]({{ site.baseurl }}{% link AntonioDominguesCurriculumVitae.pdf %}), including long-reads.
+I have a background in experimental (neuro)-biology but I am now a __Bioinformatics Data Analyst__ with seven years of experience in the analysis and integration of multiple types of next generation sequencing (NGS) data, including long-reads.
 I get a kick out of data visualization and creating plots to communicate results.

 Even though it has been a while since I last donned a bench coat, My previous experience in bench work is quite useful when communicating data analysis and results with collaborators - and understanding their requests.
 I very much see my job as translating collaborators' research goals into testable hypothesis, and ultimately interesting and novel findings.
 I even help with experimental design quite often (as it should be).

 My research focus has been on RNA biology and regulation of gene expression, but I have a curious mind and crave challenges.

+And here is my [CV]({{ site.baseurl }}{% link AntonioDominguesCurriculumVitae.pdf %})

 ### How I came to data analysis